secretsanta2026/secretsanta2026/README.md

 - **Email Notifications**: Automatic email sending with attractive HTML templates
 - **Secure Tokens**: Cryptographically secure tokens prevent tampering

+## 💾 Data Storage

+This application uses a simple **JSON file** (`data.json`) to store:
+- **Participants**: Names, emails, and unique tokens
+- **Assignments**: Who is the Secret Santa for whom
+- **Revealed Status**: Tracking who has already seen their assignment

+### Local Development
+- Data is stored in `data.json` in your project folder
+- File is created automatically when you run the first Secret Santa setup
+- Safe to delete `data.json` to start fresh

+### Production Deployment (Vercel)
+- **Important**: Vercel serverless functions have **ephemeral storage**
+- Your `data.json` will reset on each deployment or function restart
+- For production use, consider upgrading to a database (PostgreSQL/MongoDB) for permanent storage
+- For testing/temporary events, the JSON file approach works fine

 ## 🚀 Quick Start

 ### Prerequisites